 The table below details changes in the Company's liability from financing activities, including both cash and non-cash changes.
-Liability arising from financing activities is liability for which cash flows were, or future cash flows will be, classified in the Company's statement of cash flows as cash flows from financing activities.
+Liabilities arising from financing activities are liabilities for which cash flows were, or future cash flows will be, classified in the Company's statement of cash flows as cash flows from financing activities.